robsmi-msfte/AVDBlueprint/README.md

   > [!TIP]
   > If you use the folder structure above, copy the files from folder **'Examples and Scripts'** to the folder **'AVDBlueprint_CustomizedFiles'**.
 This in case you want to reinitialize your local copy of the Blueprint, you can do so by just deleting the entire 'AVDBlueprint' folder, then re-copy and extract, or clone using Github/Visual Studio Code, and your customized files are not deleted or changed.

+* Copy the scripts in the 'Examples and Samples' folder to a folder you create, then customize them

+  1. Create a folder, for example 'C:\VSCode\AVDBlueprint_CustomizedFiles'.
+  1. Copy the files from 'C:\VSCode\AVDBlueprint\Blueprint\Examples and Samples' to 'C:\VSCode\AVDBlueprint_CustomizedFiles'
+  1. Edit the file **'run.config.json'**
+      1. Change the **'TenantID'** value to your [Azure Tenant ID](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant)
+      1. Change the **'subscriptionID'** value to your [Azure Subscription ID](https://docs.microsoft.com/en-us/azure/media-services/latest/setup-azure-subscription-how-to?tabs=portal)
+      1. If desired, change the **'blueprintName'** value (you can use the sample name)
+      1. If desired, change the **'blueprintPath'** path value (you can use the sample directory names and structure)
+      1. If desired, change the **'assignmentFile'** path value (you can use the sample directory names and structure)
+  1. Edit the file **'import-bp.json'** to point to file '
+      1. If you are using the sample folder structure, this file does not need to be edited.
+      1. If you are using a folder structure with different paths and names, edit line

 ### Manage the Blueprint using Azure Cloud Shell